-NABU and SAPO have completed an investigation regarding 14 persons involved in the scheme of granting a UAH 1.2 billion stabilization loan to PJSC "VAB Bank".
+NABU and SAPO have completed the investigation of 14 persons involved in the scheme of granting a UAH 1.2 billion stabilization loan to PJSC "VAB Bank".

 The suspects include: